brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/hobgoblins.md

 **Prerequisites** : Base attack bonus +1, [Intimidate](skill_dir/intimidate#_intimidate) 1 rank, hobgoblin.

-**Benefit** : To use this feat, you must use a whip (or another weapon in the flails fighter weapon group to attack a foe demoralized by an [Intimidate](skill_dir/intimidate#_intimidate check.
+**Benefit** : To use this feat, you must use a whip (or another weapon in the flails fighter weapon group) to attack a foe demoralized by an [Intimidate](skills/intimidate#_intimidate) check.
 If the attack hits, you extend the duration the creature is shaken by 1 round.
 This feat has no effect on creatures whose shaken conditions are from sources other than [Intimidate](skill_dir/intimidate#_intimidate) checks.

 ### Focusing Blow (Teamwork)